Persomatey/UnityCreateWithCodeSummer2020Prototypes/README.md

 Prototype 4 |
 ----------- |
-A top down sumo-like game where the player controls a ball and has to knock waves of enemy balls off the platform | I am having trouble finding the <b>Easy</b>, <b>Medium</b>, <b>Medium</b>, and <b>Expert</b> bonus features for the prototype... |
+A top down sumo-like game where the player controls a ball and has to knock waves of increasing enemies of enemy balls off the platform |
+I am having trouble finding the <b>Easy</b>, <b>Medium</b>, <b>Medium</b>, and <b>Expert</b> bonus features for the prototype... |

 Optional Challenge 4 |